subugoe/rdd-technical-reference/rdd-technical-reference.md

 - don't document computer language's interna

-- best use languagee structure to document
+- best use language structure to document

 - write the best documentation you can

-- where to document the code? where is it documented in RDD?

 - documentation and variable language is American English